yogeshdhamija/save-sessions-per-directory.vim/README.md

-# uss-sessions.vim
+# save-sessions-per-directory.vim

 Simple session management for vim.
-See `:help uss-sessions.txt` once installed, or see the `doc/` directory.
+See `:help save-sessions-per-directory.txt` once installed, or see the `doc/` directory.

 Features:
 - Echoes what's happening under the hood, so you're aware.